Does Velour Shrink? – The Ultimate Velour Enigma

 Environmental Conditions

-Proper maintenance can go a long way in preserving velour fabric’s aesthetic appeal and texture, whether used in clothing, upholstery, or other textile products.
-Caring for velour materials requires specific measures due to it’s unique attributes.
+Proper maintenance preserves velour fabric’s aesthetic appeal and texture, whether used in clothing, upholstery, or other textile products.
+Velour requires specific care measures due to its unique knitted structure and pile surface.

 Cleaning

-Always check the care label before cleaning any velour product since different types of velour may require specific cleaning instructions.
-Generally, most items can be hand washed or washed on a gentle machine cycle using cold water and a mild detergent.
-Avoid using bleach on velour as it can damage the fibers and cause fading.
+Always check the care label before cleaning any velour product since different fiber compositions require specific instructions.
+Most velour items can be hand washed or machine washed on a gentle cycle using cold water at 30°C (86°F) maximum and a mild pH-neutral detergent (pH 7–8).
+Avoid bleach, which degrades the fibers and causes fading.

 Drying

-Velour should never be wrung out or twisted, as this can stretch or damage the fabric.
-Instead, blot away as much water as possible with a clean towel, then let it air dry naturally.
-Do not use a tumble dryer or direct sunlight to dry as it can cause the fabric to shrink or fade.
+Velour should never be wrung out or twisted, as this stretches and damages the fabric.
+Instead, blot away excess water with a clean towel, then lay the item flat on a dry towel to air dry at room temperature (20–25°C / 68–77°F).
+Do not use a tumble dryer or direct sunlight, as heat above 60°C (140°F) causes shrinkage and UV exposure causes fading.

 Ironing

-Thanks to the knit nature, velour usually does not require ironing.
-If necessary, use a low-heat setting and always iron on the wrong side of the fabric.
-A pressing cloth between the iron and velour material can further protect it.
+Velour rarely requires ironing due to its knit structure.
+If necessary, use a low-heat iron setting of 110–120°C (230–248°F) — equivalent to the “silk/ synthetics” setting — and always iron on the reverse (wrong) side of the fabric.
+Place a pressing cloth between the iron and velour to protect the pile surface.

 Storage